A-3PO: Accelerating Asynchronous LLM Training with Staleness-aware Proximal Policy Approximation: Experiments

 \subsubsection{Computational Efficiency}

 Our staleness-aware approximation method dramatically reduces the computational cost of proximal policy evaluation.
-Figure~\ref{fig:recompute_time} shows the wall-clock time required to compute log probabilities of the proximal policy at each training step.
-The loglinear approximation method achieves near-zero computation time (mean: 0.0012 seconds), while the full recompute approach requires approximately 10 seconds per step.
-This represents an 8,500$\times$ speedup in proximal policy's log probability computation, translating directly to reduced training time.
+Fig.~\ref{fig:recompute_time} shows the wall-clock time required to compute log probabilities of the proximal policy at each training step.
+The loglinear approximation method achieves near-zero computation time (mean: 0.0012 seconds), while the full recompute approach requires approximately 4 to 8 seconds per step depending on the setting, and the sync method does not require proximal policy computation.
+This represents at least 3,000$\times$ speedup in proximal policy's log probability computation for decoupled methods, translating directly to reduced training time.

-This computational advantage translates to end-to-end training speedup.
-As shown in Figure~\ref{fig:reward_vs_time}, the loglinear method completes training in 2.72 hours, while the recompute baseline requires 3.46 hours, a 22\% reduction in total training time.
-Critically, both methods achieve similar final task reward (loglinear: 0.937, recompute: 0.954), demonstrating that our approximation maintains task performance while significantly reducing computational cost.
+As shown in Fig.~\ref{fig:reward_vs_time}, the loglinear method consistently achieves faster training while maintaining comparable task performance to both baselines.
+For a fair comparison, the same training epochs are used for all methods.
+For both setups, our A-3PO method converges to similar final task rewards, demonstrating that our approximation maintains task performance while significantly reducing the training time across different model scales and datasets.

+To further validate the training progress and model quality, we evaluate the policies on held-out test prompts during training.
+Fig.~\ref{fig:eval_rollout_reward} shows the evaluation reward trajectories over training steps.
+In Setup 1, all three methods achieve comparable final evaluation rewards (gap $<$ 1\%), demonstrating that the loglinear approximation maintains task performance.
+In Setup 2, the asynchronous methods (loglinear and recompute) significantly outperform the baseline ``sync'', converging to evaluation rewards around 0.63 compared to 0.44 for sync method.
+This substantial gap highlights the benefits of asynchronous training with decoupled loss at larger model scales.
+Notably, the loglinear method achieves this performance without the computational overhead of explicit proximal policy computation, making it the most efficient approach overall.